paigemoody/visual-scout/README.md

 - `--similarity` (optional, default=default):
     - Controls how strict the frame similarity comparison is.
     - Choices:
-        - `strict` (ie. results in more output frames - a more conservative approach to filtering out "similar" frames)
+        - `strict` (a more conservative approach to filtering out "similar" frames - results in more output frames - )
         - `default`
-        - `loose`  (ie. results in fewer output frames)
+        - `loose`  (a more aggressive approach to filtering out "similar" frames - results in fewer output frames)

 ## Example